Search

 Getting Help

 Seeking help for an eating disorder or disordered eating habits can be daunting.
-At Integrative Life Center in Nashville, you can get the highest quality treatment to overcome the life disruptions that happen with eating disorders.
+At Integrative Life Center in Nashville, you can get the highest quality eating disorder treatment facilities to overcome the life disruptions that happen with eating disorders.

 At ILC, you will receive help from experienced medical professionals, counselors, and registered dietitians, along with a comprehensive plan that treats all areas of your life that the disorder may have affected.
 Treatment for an eating disorder includes: